GoogleCloudPlatform/core-solution-services/README.md

 - Enable any enterprise to leverage a chatbot to answer any questions based on their selected content such as a list of documents, databases, etc.
 - Easy to plug in and use any LLM models available in the market, leveraging Langchain.
+- A built-in frontend app (using [Streamlit](https://streamlit.io/)) to showcase end-to-end user journeys.
-- Cross-platform frontend application powered by [FlutterFlow](https://flutterflow.io/) that delivers end-to-end user flows and seamless digital experience on Android, iOS, web, and desktop platforms.
+- (Optional) Cross-platform frontend application powered by [FlutterFlow](https://flutterflow.io/) that delivers end-to-end user flows and seamless digital experience on Android, iOS, web, and desktop platforms.

 ## Prerequisites